 Sanctioned tournaments require the physical presence of a Head Judge during play to adjudicate disputes, interpret rules, and make other official decisions.
-The Head Judge is the final judicial authority at any DCI-sanctioned tournament and all tournament participants are expected to follow his or her interpretations.
+The Head Judge is the final judicial authority at any DCI-sanctioned tournament and all tournament participants are expected to follow their interpretation.
 Although it is beneficial, the Head Judge does not have to be certified.

 The Head Judge’s responsibilities include:

-- Ensuring that all necessary steps are taken to deal with game or policy rule violations that he or she notices or are brought to his or her attention.
+- Ensuring that all necessary steps are taken to deal with game or policy rule violations that they notice or are brought to their attention.

 - Issuing the final ruling in all appeals, potentially overturning the ruling of a floor judge.

 Players are allowed to appeal the decision of any Floor Judge to the Head Judge.
 The Head Judge is the final arbiter of all rulings and sometimes that will mean reversing the decision of a Floor Judge.
 If a decision is reversed, it is vital that the Head Judge explain the reasoning behind the reversal to both the players and the judge.

 - Coordinating and delegating tasks to floor judges as needed.

 In tournaments with multiple judges, the Head Judge is responsible for assigning and organizing Team Leads and teams.
 The Head Judge creates the teams (at big events sometimes with the assistance of the Tournament Organizer or Judge Manager), and makes sure everyone’s tasks are understood.
 The Head Judge is also responsible for overseeing other judges at the event.
 Not all tasks assigned are always strictly tournament operations and may be other things needed by the organizer.